JAndritsch/basic_s3_uploader/README.md

 Each of these APIs require authorization.
 BasicS3Uploader uses [AWS Signature Version 4](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) to authorize each request.

 In order to generate signatures in a secure manner, a server-side application is required.
-For more information about how to generate signatures or how to use the uploader, check out the [documentation page](https://github.com/jandritsch/basic_s3_uploader/wiki/Documentation).
+For more information about how to generate signatures or how to use the uploader, check out the documentation section.

 ## Requirements